Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/setup-existing-project.md

     ![Run in background](images/run-in-background.png)

-6. To run your Cluster Display-enabled game, create a standalone build and follow the directions for Mission Control (docs pending).
+6. To run your Cluster Display-enabled game, create a standalone build and follow the directions for Mission Control (consult the guide in the `MissionControl-v2` directory).